Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Introduction

-The triple-image configuration SDSS J223010.47-081017.8, called ``Hamilton's Object'' \citep{bib:Griffiths2021} and several years later dubbed ``The Scream'' or ``The Cry'' by \citep{bib:Ebeling2025}, is a peculiar example of such a highly detailed multiple-image configuration in a recently discovered galaxy cluster, RM J223013.1-080853.1 \citep{bib:Rykoff2016} or eMACSJ2229.9-0808 \citep{bib:Ebeling2025}.
-This galaxy cluster is not as rich in multiple-image configurations as others, for instance, the Hubble Frontier Field clusters \citep{bib:Lotz2017} (see \cite{bib:Richard2014} for an overview of multiple-image configurations), nor does the multiple-image configuration cover a significant region in the cluster centre like the almost Einstein ring in Abell~3827.
+The triple-image configuration SDSS J223010.47-081017.8, called 'Hamilton's Object' \citep{bib:Griffiths2021} and several years later dubbed 'The Scream' or 'The Cry' by \citep{bib:Ebeling2025}, is a peculiar example of such a highly detailed multiple-image configuration in a recently discovered galaxy cluster, RM J223013.1-080853.1 \citep{bib:Rykoff2016} or eMACSJ2229.9-0808 \citep{bib:Ebeling2025}.
+This galaxy cluster is not as rich in multiple-image configurations as others, for instance, the Hubble Frontier Field clusters \citep{bib:Lotz2017} (see \cite{bib:Richard2014} for an overview of multiple-image configurations), nor does the multiple-image configuration cover a significant region in the cluster centre such as the almost Einstein ring in Abell~3827.

 Apart from the highly detailed triple, \cite{bib:Griffiths2021} discovered a faint arc (see their Fig.~5) and \cite{bib:Ebeling2025} reported another triple-image configuration (see their Fig.~B93).
-Setting up lens models based on such a sparse data set is highly degenerate and a global mass density profile is not well-constrained.
+Setting up lens models based on such a sparse data set is highly degenerate, and a global mass density profile is not well constrained.
 Yet, it was possible to extract the local lens properties from the highly detailed image-triple based on seven features.
-These features could be clearly identified within each multiple image and also matched across all three images, as detailed in \cite{bib:Griffiths2021} and \cite{bib:Lin2022}.
-An analysis of the local reduced shear directions revealed that the lensing galaxy cluster is most probably a merger, which was confirmed by \cite{bib:Ebeling2025}: spectroscopic redshifts of 117 galaxies covering the area of the galaxy cluster hinted at two merging clumps at least, one around redshift $z_\mathrm{d1}\approx0.595$ and one around $z_\mathrm{d2}\approx0.625$ (see \cite{bib:Ebeling2025}, Fig.~B93).
-Hence, the cluster redshift, previously determined to be $z_\mathrm{d}=0.526\pm0.018$ by photometric redshifts from SDSS, was updated.
+These features could be clearly identified within each multiple image and could also be matched across all three images, as detailed in \cite{bib:Griffiths2021} and \cite{bib:Lin2022}.
+An analysis of the local reduced shear directions revealed that the lensing galaxy cluster is most probably a merger, which was confirmed by \cite{bib:Ebeling2025}: spectroscopic redshifts of 117 galaxies covering the area of the galaxy cluster suggested at least two merging clumps, one around redshift $z_\mathrm{d1}\approx0.595$ and one around $z_\mathrm{d2}\approx0.625$ (see \cite{bib:Ebeling2025}, Fig.~B93).
+Hence, the cluster redshift previously determined to be $z_\mathrm{d}=0.526\pm0.018$ by photometric redshifts from SDSS was updated.